UTCS-ML-course/utcs-ml-course.github.io/info/schedule.md

 ---
-title: Weekly Schedule
+title: Schedule
-description: The weekly event schedule.
+description: Listing of course modules and topics.
-nav_order: 2
+nav_order: 0
+#nav_exclude: true

 ---

-# Weekly Schedule
+# Course Schedule

-Some quick notes:
-- TA office hours will be posted soon.
-- In a nominal week, we have two lectures (each covers different material) and four recitation sessions (all four cover the same material).
+{: .warning}
+Topics are subject to update.

-{% for schedule in site.schedules %}
+{% for module in site.modules %}
-{{ schedule }}
+{{ module }}
 {% endfor %}